Frobenioid: The Frobenioid of a monoid

 If M is a commutative monoid, it is acted on naturally by the monoid N of positive integers under multiplication, with an element n of N multiplying an element of M by n.
-The Frobenioid of M is the semidirect product of M and N. The underlying category of this Frobenioid is category of the monoid, with one object and a morphism for each element of the monoid.
+The Frobenioid of M is the semidirect product of M and N. The underlying category of this Frobenioid is the category of the monoid, with one object and a morphism for each element of the monoid.
 The standard Frobenioid is the special case of this construction when M is the additive monoid of non-negative integers.

 Elementary Frobenioids

-An elementary Frobenioid is a generalization of the Frobenioid of a commutative monoid, given by a sort of semidirect product of the monoid of positive integers by a family Φ of commutative monoids over a base category D. In applications the category D is sometimes the category of models of finite separable extensions of a global field, and Φ corresponds to the line bundles on these models, and the action of a positive integers n in N is given by taking the nth power of a line bundle.
+An elementary Frobenioid is a generalization of the Frobenioid of a commutative monoid, given by a sort of semidirect product of the monoid of positive integers by a family Φ of commutative monoids over a base category D. In applications the category D is sometimes the category of models of finite separable extensions of a global field, and Φ corresponds to the line bundles on these models, and the action of a positive integer n in N is given by taking the nth power of a line bundle.